Here you'll find useful information about the Sinclair Method to treat Alcohol Use Disorder.

 This 2008 study, from the University of Indianapolis, explains the "alcohol deprivation effect," which is nearly identical to "yo-yo" dieting for people attacking a weight issue through will-power alone.
 With Alcohol Use Disorder, we call this "relapse."
 Our treatment method will eliminate relapse once you cement the habit of as-needed use of the medication we prescribe any time you choose to drink in the future.
 It's easy to do.
 The chart below demonstrates the basic "yo-yo" trajectory of drinking caused by the alcohol deprivation effect.

-This 2001 study, put out by the Finnish National Public Health Institute and authored by the scientist that invented the "Sinclair Method," explains the basics of pharmaceutical extinction.
+This 2001 study, put out by the Finnish National Public Health Institute and authored by the scientist that invented the "Sinclair Method," explains the basics of Pharmacological Extinction.

 This 2013 European article summarizes two large-scale patient studies testing a second-generation opioid-blocker to achieve similar results in extinguishing Alcohol Used Disorder as the Finnish studies produced.
-In 2013, pharmaceutical extinction combined with therapy was officially approved by the European Union's version of the FDA as an effective treatment model and is now becoming the "go-to" method for treating Alcohol Use Disorder in Europe.
+In 2014, Pharmacological Extinction combined with therapy was officially approved by the European Union's version of the FDA as an effective treatment model and is now widely available for treating Alcohol Use Disorder in other European countries besides just Finland.